 - 12. The Commission, with assistance from the secretariat, should ensure that it has access to all available data.
-These data include: - a) Contractor data and information submitted to the Authority that pertain to the region, in accordance with the rules, regulations and procedures of the Authority; - b) Data and information, in particular from scientific projects, initiatives in the region, peer-reviewed articles and publicly accessible databases; - c) Traditional knowledge of Indigenous Peoples and local communities, and any other relevant information on underwater cultural heritage; and
+These data include: - a) Contractor data and information submitted to the Authority that pertain to the region, in accordance with the rules, regulations and procedures of the Authority; b) Data and information, in particular from scientific projects, initiatives in the region, peer-reviewed articles and publicly accessible databases; - c) Traditional knowledge of Indigenous Peoples and local communities, and any other relevant information on underwater cultural heritage; and - d) Any other information relevant to the indicative elements for the regional environmental management plan, including other types of marine uses. - 13.
+Such data and information will be disseminated through the regional environmental characterization and the data report, as detailed in the Recommendations.
+Both documents will be made available on the website of the Authority.

-&lt;sup>2 Confidential data and information to be used in accordance with Regulation 36 of the Regulations on Prospecting and Exploration for Polymetallic Nodules in the Area, Regulation 38 of the Regulations on prospecting and exploration for polymetallic sulphides in the Area, and Regulation 38 of Regulations on Prospecting and Exploration for Cobalt-rich Ferromanganese Crusts in the Area.
+&lt;sup>1 Confidential data and information to be used in accordance with Regulation 36 of the Regulations on Prospecting and Exploration for Polymetallic Nodules in the Area, Regulation 38 of the Regulations on prospecting and exploration for polymetallic sulphides in the Area, and Regulation 38 of Regulations on Prospecting and Exploration for Cobalt-rich Ferromanganese Crusts in the Area.